-- Spring 2021 – Wednesday, March 31st – Friday, April 2nd A password protected master list for Public Health Day Spring 2021 can be found here.
-Please reach out to Aubrey Bonsal for the password.
+- Fall 2021 – Friday, November 19 (held virtually).
+A password protected master list for Public Health Day Summer 2021 will be posted here closer to Public Health Day.
+Please reach out to Amanda Kastner for the password.

 Students are required to prepare abstracts of their reports before the oral presentation.
 Your abstract serves as a short summary of your project and should make the reader want to learn more about the project.
 Abstracts should follow these guidelines:

 - An abstract is less than 10% of the length of the written report

 - Note key facts in each category: issue/problem, methods, results, implications

 1. Avoid a statement of scope; a sentence like “this paper will look at….”

 2. Be sure to omit or condense lengthy examples, tables, and other supporting detail

 3. Think of the abstract itself as a mini-essay